Welcome to the Wisconsin Arborist Association's (WAA) website. Our

 Web Site Updates

-The Wisconsin Arborist-Spring Issue is available.
+The Wisconsin Arborist-Summer Issue is available.
 Check our Legislative Issues page for industry news and related legislative information.

 Our Policies page has recently been updated to show the most current Constitution, with the amendments that were approved at the annual business meeting in La Crosse.
 The WAA 2015-2019 Strategic Plan was recently approved and can now be seen on the Policies page as well.